 This post updated:

-In homes built prior to about 1985, builders often did not install wiring for an overhead light in common spaces.
-I suppose it was fashionable at the time to have lamps warmly lighting a living room- but in today’s multi-purpose living room, it’s far preferable to have an option to flip a switch to fully illuminate the room on demand.
+In homes built before about 1985, builders often didn’t install wiring for an overhead light in common spaces like living rooms.
+It was fashionable at the time to have lamps warmly lighting a living room- but in today’s multi-purpose living room, most people prefer a mix: lamps for setting a mood and an overhead light to fully illuminate the room on demand.

 My living room is of the former persuasion.
-Stuck with just lamps, what I really wanted was one switch near the door to control the lights in my living room, and I wasn’t about to open the pandora’s box of having an electrician run wires through Hawk Hill’s 90 year old plaster and lathe walls.
-It took a bit of research and creativity, but I figured out how to have my cake and eat it too- using the quick DIY method described below, now when the wall switch is flipped in Hawk Hill’s living room, a chandelier and lamp brightly illuminate the room.
+Stuck with just lamps, what I really wanted was one switch near the door to control the lights in my living room- and I wasn’t about to open the pandora’s box of having an electrician run wires through Hawk Hill’s 90-year-old plaster and lathe walls.
+It took a bit of research and creativity, but I figured out how to have my cake and eat it too- using the quick DIY method described below, now when the wall switch is flipped in Hawk Hill’s living room, a chandelier and lamp both switch on and brightly illuminate the room.
 Thrilled with the results for a few months now, I thought I’d take a few minutes to share the instructions for installing a wireless switch for illuminating your own lair of darkness.

-This tutorial is a great way for adding an overhead light without the expense or hassle of adding or altering existing wiring inside your walls and ceilings.
-It’s a perfect solution for renters in old homes- and even a good way to add a charming vintage fixture in a room with an existing but harshly colored lighting (i.e. many professional offices where harsh fluorescent lighting is the only overhead light source).
+This tutorial is a great way of adding an overhead light without the expense or hassle of adding or altering existing wiring inside your walls and ceilings.
+It’s a perfect solution for renters in old homes- and even a good way to add a charming vintage fixture in a room with existing but harshly colored lighting (i.e. many professional offices where harsh fluorescent lighting is the only overhead light source).
 When I sold my home and moved to a studio in downtown Seattle’s Belltown district, I even tweaked the method to protect a rental deposit.